Northern-Lights/yara-parser/README.md

 ## Installation

+For the following `go get` commands, if you experience any issues, they are likely due to outdated versions of Go.
+The project uses features introduced in Go 1.10.
+Installation should proceed normally after an update.

 ### `y2j`: YARA to JSON

 Use the following command to install the `y2j` command for converting YARA rulesets to JSON.